PoonamSampat/BigDataWorkshop/HOL step-by-step - Big data and visualization.md

 Parameterizing the URL and the output dataset location, the usecase being getting the pipeline to run every hour with current - one hour time range and get orders from Magento and Shopify.

+The workshop covers two ways to achieve the same.
+ 1. Parametrizing the dates as part of the query string.
+ 2. Parametrizing the dates as part of running the pipeline.

 1. Go to the Pipeline that got created.
 Click on Author icon to view the Pipelines

 2.Click on the Pipeline that starts with CopyPipeline_